 Our Medical and Dental Clinic aims to provide reliable and affordable local health care to adults and children in the Palajunoj Valley.
 Primeros Pasos originally started as a children’s clinic with the mission to serve students in the 10 primary schools in the Valley....Read More

-Our Healthy Schools Program provides primary students in the Palajunoj Valley with free annual clinical care accompanied by education aimed to encourage life-long healthy habits.
+Our Healthy Schools Project provides primary students in the Palajunoj Valley with free annual clinical care accompanied by education aimed to encourage life-long healthy habits.
 Primeros Pasos was originally founded to specifically address the health issues confronting school...Read More

 Primeros Pasos aspira mejorar la calidad de vida de las comunidades rurales del Valle Palajunoj de Quetzaltenango, Guatemala, a través de programas de educación de la salud integrados y acceso a servicios médicos.